-The minor in 3D studio arts allows students to develop and refine the practices required for the production of three-dimensional art in various media.
-Students will develop conceptual, spatial, analytical, and technical skills while working through the process of art making from ideation to the production of creative visual expression in three dimensions.
+In the 3D studio arts minor students develop and refine the practices required for the production of three-dimensional art in various media.
+Students develop conceptual, spatial, analytical, and technical skills while working through the process of art making from ideation to the production of creative visual expression in three dimensions.

 Choose one of the following*:

 This is the second-semester of a sequential course.
 The focus is on composing three-dimensional form and its relationship to space.
 Students will build on their prior term experiences, which include the introduction to 3D principles, materials, and building processes.
 Students will develop the sophisticated skill of conceptualization.
 More advanced problems will be assigned and students will have the opportunity to explore a wide range of material and process possibilities for their resolution.
 A heightened awareness of idea development and design research will be explored.
 Inclusion of 21st century themes in the arts of social cultural and community.
 (Prerequisites: FDTN-131 or equivalent course.)
 Studio 6 (Spring, Summer).